jaco2716/Restaurant-Orderapp/README.md

         inside -> target 'Runner' do:
             pod 'FirebaseFirestore', :git => 'https://github.com/invertase/firestore-ios-sdk-frameworks.git', :tag => '8.8.0'

-    - ((Not for Flavor?) if base configurations are not set...-> set all configurations to none in Xcode Project->Runner  and then pod install)
+    - ((DOES NOT WORK with Flavor) if base configurations are not set...-> set all configurations to none in Xcode Project->Runner  and then pod install)

     - If error: "CocoaPods could not find compatible versions for pod "Firebase/Firestore":"
 Write in terminal: "pod repo update" and then "pod install".